4,130m/13,549ft at base camp

 Full-day guided city tour in Kathmandu by a private vehicle

-Complimentary welcome and farewell dinner at one of the restaurants with a cultural program
+Complimentary farewell dinner at one of the western restaurants

 All necessary paperwork, Annapurna Conservation Area Project (ACAP) permits, and Tims Card

 Tourist coach to Pokhara and from Pokhara ( private vehicle upon your request but the price will be there)